ms/buildtogether.tech/10-comfortable/index.md

     programmers (which from my point of view is most programmers these days) may prefer to use an online note-taking app or something on their phone.

-4. A heavy mug for coffee or tea.
+5. A heavy mug for coffee or tea.
 :   I don't know why, but a styrofoam cup, or a normal teacup, just isn't as
     satisfying as a little hand-sized ceramic boulder.
 Maybe it satisfies my subconscious atavistic urge to whack my computer when it misbehaves…

-5. A toothbrush.
+6. A toothbrush.
 :   You'll feel better, you'll get sick less often, and your colleagues might
-    stop suggesting that the team switch to virtual meetings quite as often.
+    stop suggesting that the team switch stick with virtual meetings even after lockdown ends.

-6. A squirt bottle of glass cleaner and a box of kleenex.
+7. A squirt bottle of glass cleaner and a box of kleenex.
 :   I can't stand smears on my screen.
 They drive me nuts.
 Whenever I'm showing
     something to someone, and they actually *touch my screen* instead of just pointing, I find myself reaching for that heavy mug… Then I take a breath and clean my screen.

-7. A rubber duck.
+8. A <span i="debugging!rubber duck; rubber duck debugging">rubber duck</span>.
 :   One of the creators of Unix kept a rubber duck next to his computer.
+If a
-    Whenever a bug took more than a few minutes to track down, he put the duck on his desk and explained the problem to it.
-Why?
-Because speaking out loud forces you to marshal your thoughts, which in turn highlights any contradictions or missed steps that you hadn't noticed while everything was just swirling around inside your head.
+    bug took more than a few minutes to track down, he put the duck on his desk and explained the problem to it, because speaking out loud forces you to marshal your thoughts, which in turn highlights any contradictions or missed steps that you hadn't noticed while everything was just swirling around inside your head.

-8. A chess set, a deck of cards, or some knitting.
+9. A chess set, a deck of cards, or some knitting.
 :   I'm a very bad chess player.
 Luckily, so are most people, so it's usually
     possible to find someone at my level for a quick game at lunch.
 Other programmers I know play euchre, or knit---a programmers' stitch and bitch